Talking about her Graduation Day in November, 2019, Caitlin Bridges-Hunt says,

 Caitlin had a double reason for feeling excited.
 On stage, in front of the other students and lecturers, she received her Diploma of Nursing and the Excellence Award – Vocational.

 This Award recognises the highest academic achievement by a student eligible to graduate at the Sydney ceremony in any Higher Education course offered by the Faculty.
 This includes graduating students from NSW and the ACT as well as Internationals students.
-For Caitlin it’s an acknowledgment of her dedication to her studies.
+For Caitlin it’s an acknowledgement of her dedication to her studies.
 She did her best in every aspect of her course work, and as she says, ‘Even if I wasn’t perfect, the fact that I was trying showed the educators that I was committed to the course.’

 In the days after the ceremony, Caitlin thought about how far she’d come.